ncredinburgh/JavaForSmallTeams/style/200_prefer_composition.md

   }
 }
 ```
-It is easy to inject a mock into MyClass.
-Tricks exist to isolate the code in MyUntestableClass from SomeDependency for the purpose of unit testing, but they are far more involved.
+It is easy to inject a mock into `MyClass`.
+Tricks exist to isolate the code in `MyUntestableClass` from `SomeDependency` for the purpose of unit testing, but they are far more involved.

 #### Inheritance is static